No win, no fee brachial plexus compensation claims

 Negotiate Settlement

 We will send all the evidence to your opponent inviting their settlement proposals.
-If we cannot agree a reasonable settlement, we will prepare court proceedings.
+If we cannot agree on a reasonable settlement, we will prepare court proceedings.

 Start your claim today